 - Fresh apples from Plum Crazy Orchard every fall.

-- Whenever possible, we serve milk from Kemp's Dairy (Select brand is from cows not treated with growth hormone rBST), brats and hamburgers processed at St. Joseph Meat Market, buns and rolls made at the Dutch Maid Bakery, mushrooms from Forest Mushrooms, turkey from Ferndale Market and summer produce grown at Gaia Garden Designs.
+- Whenever possible, we serve milk and dairy products from Stony Creek Dairy, brats and hamburgers processed at St. Joseph Meat Market, buns and rolls made at the Dutch Maid Bakery, mushrooms from Forest Mushrooms, turkey from Ferndale Market and summer produce from various local producers.